 item.
 We will immediately notify you on the status of your refund after inspecting the item.

-If your return is approved, we will initiate a refund to your credit card (or original method of payment).
+We will initiate a refund to your credit card (or original method of payment) only when your return is approved.

 You will receive the credit within a certain amount of days, depending on your card issuer's policies.